dispatchlabs/samples/golang-setup/README.md

 ##### Mac
 - `curl -O https://dl.google.com/go/go1.9.4.darwin-amd64.pkg`
-- Execute `sudo installer -pkg /your/path/go1.9.4.darwin-amd64.pkg -target /` then next/next/finish (you can find the path using the pwd command)
+- Execute `sudo installer -pkg /your/path/go1.9.4.darwin-amd64.pkg -target /`
+then follow the promtp (you can find the path using the pwd command)

-- __OR__
+ __OR__
 - `brew install go`